Overview

 Seaside Financial & Insurance Services was founded in 1997 as a sole proprietorship.
 In June 2000, the business was

-In June 2016, Seaside Advisory Services, Inc. was acquired by Shawn Orser and operates as an S Corporation.
+Seaside Advisory Services, Inc. was acquired by Shawn Orser and operates as an S Corporation.
+Seaside Advisory

 B. Types of Advisory Services

-meet the needs of its clients.
-While most of our clients are individuals, we also provide services to pension plans,
+the needs of its clients.
+While most of our clients are individuals, we also provide services to pension plans, businesses,

-funds, exchange-traded funds (ETFs), fixed income securities, government bonds, commodities, insurance products,
+exchange-traded funds (ETFs), fixed income securities, government bonds, commodities, insurance products, and

-investment approach is generally long-term in nature, although we may recommend shorter-term strategies when
+approach is generally long-term in nature, although we may recommend shorter-term strategies when appropriate based

 In developing recommendations, Seaside relies on a variety of sources of information, including financial publications,